igloo15/Serilog.Microsoft.Logger/README.md

 igloo15.Serilog.Microsoft.Logger
 ===
-A not pre release package for extending Microsoft.Extensions.Logging with the latest Serilog Console and File Sinks
+A not pre release package for extending Microsoft.Extensions.Logging with the latest Serilog Console and File Sinks now a prerelease version

 ## Packages